n0-computer/beetle/DEVELOPERS.md

 ## <a name="dependecies"></a> Dependencies

-Any crate added to iroh will need to use a license compatible with ours.
+Any crate added to beetle will need to use a license compatible with ours.
 Any PR that introduces a new crate will require additional review time to audit the crate being introduced, including rationale on why you chose *this* crate, and what alternatives you considered willl speed up the review process.

 Crate lists in `Cargo.toml` files must be kept alphabetically sorted.